-All football in England off following Queen's death
+Nations postpone football following Queen's death

-All football in England off following death of Queen Elizabeth II
+English, Northern Irish and Scottish football off following death of Queen Elizabeth II

 Last updated on .From the section Sport

-All football in England has been postponed this weekend as a mark of respect following the death of Queen Elizabeth II.
+All English and Northern Irish football and all professional Scottish football has been postponed this weekend as a mark of respect following the death of Queen Elizabeth II.

 EFL games were due to take place on Friday and Saturday, with six Women's Super League fixtures - the first of the season - on Saturday and Sunday.